Today, I want to share with you the story of how I got my financial independence back…

 Scarcity vs. abundance

-But after a while, I noticed that the simple shift of thinking I was financially independent and could get and do everything I wanted made me more aware of how I was feeling.
-The majority of my worries regarding not having enough were gone, and my mind was filled with ideas on how to increase my income and grow my savings.
+So we tried.
+Instead of focusing on what we lacked, we focused on what we had.
+We practiced gratitude.
+And after a while, I noticed that the simple mental shift of thinking from a place of sufficiency and opportunity—believing that I could become financially independent and could get and do everything I truly wanted if I planned for it—made me more aware of my own power.
+The majority of my worries regarding not having enough were gone, replaced by a proactive energy.
+My mind, once filled with dread, was now filled with ideas on how to increase my income, how to optimize our budget, and how to grow our savings.

 7. Getting rid of debt